GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

 @PLUGIN@ Configuration
 =========================

-The @PLUGIN@ plugin must be installed on all the instances and the following fields should be specified in `$site_path/etc/@PLUGIN@.config` file:
+The @PLUGIN@ plugin must be installed on all the instances.
+Each instance should be configured with the same [gerrit.serverId](https://gerrit-review.googlesource.com/Documentation/config-gerrit.html#gerrit.serverId).
+If there are existing changes in [NoteDb](https://gerrit-review.googlesource.com/Documentation/note-db.html) made with another `serverId`, then this plugin might not be able to access them.
+Likewise, if the HA gerrit.serverIds differ, then changes conveyed by one instance will not be accessible by the other.

+The following fields should be specified in `$site_path/etc/@PLUGIN@.config` files:

 File '@PLUGIN@.config'
 --------------------